Manta-Epitech-Academy/p5js_dj/part2_customization/workshop/workshop.md

 - Friends can use your DJ deck
 - They can upload their own sounds and images
 - You can get feedback and see how others use it

-### Testing on Mobile

-**What you need to do**: Open your shared sketch on a mobile device and test everything.
-Think about:
-1. Do all the buttons work with touch?
-2. Can you interact with all the controls?
-3. Does the layout look good on a small screen?
-4. What happens when you rotate the device?

-**The process**: Testing on mobile is important because touch interactions are different from mouse clicks, and screen sizes are different.
-Make sure everything works well on a real device!

-**Why test on mobile?**
-- Mobile devices are how most people access the web
-- Touch interactions are different from mouse clicks
-- Screen sizes vary, so you need to make sure it works everywhere

 ### Sharing with Friends